RichardSneyd/coding-kata-platform-backend/readme.md

 # Problems

-Problems are assigned a difficulty level.
+All problems are assigned a difficulty level.
 They can also be assigned tags.
 In addition to the usual GET routes, you can get them by tag or difficulty:

 Get all: GET `/user/problems`